sgilda/jboss-brms-quickstarts/stateful-ksession/README.md

 Build and Deploy the Quickstart
 -------------------------

 _NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.md#build-and-deploy-the-quickstarts) for complete instructions and additional options._
+If you have not, you must include Maven setting arguments on the command line._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.